 - or making sure you hit a total of X days over the course of the month.

-I encourage you to set a relatively low bar, try to exceed it, and be thrilled if you do, rather than setting a higher bar and being disappointed.
-(Don’t forget that although February is technically brief, it can pack a lot of things like snow days and winter illnesses.)
+Especially these days, we encourage you to set a relatively low bar, try to exceed it, and be thrilled if you do, rather than setting a higher bar and being disappointed.
+(Don’t forget that although February is technically brief, it can pack a lot of things like winter weather and family illnesses.)